-METABOLISM, BIOMECHANICS AND INTERACTIONS
+METABOLISM, BIOMECHANICS AND SPECIES INTERACTIONS

-All organisms live with two major constraints: their body size, and their body temperature.
-Both factors govern rates at which individuals gather and use energy (metabolic rate) and thus ultimately, population dynamics and evolutionary fitness.
-The effects of size and temperature are intimately related.
-Size influences an individual's ability to maintain stable metabolic temperature (thermoregulate).
-Temperature in turn, especially in ectotherms, elevates metabolic rate, which scales with body size.
-We study how body size and temperature together drive interactions between individuals, and what combinations of size and ecophysiological strategies can be successful in different environments.
-Interactions are important in this context because organismal fitness in the field is determined by consumers exploiting resources (e.g., predators and their prey), mutualists exchanging services (e.g., plants and their pollinators) and competition (e.g., interference among individuals while seeking food).
+All organisms live with two major constraints: their temperature, and their body (or cell) size.
+Both factors govern rates at which individuals gather and use energy and thus ultimately, population dynamics and fitness.
+The effects of temperature and size are intimately related.
+Temperature especially in ectotherms, accelerates metabolic rate (to a point), which also scales with size.
+We study how temperature and size together drive interactions between individuals, and what physiological strategies can be successful in different environments.
+A major area of focus of the lab is currently on understanding rates of interaction-mediated acclimation and adaptation to changing environmental temperatures in autotrophic and hetrotrophic microbes.

 POPULATION INTERACTION NETWORKS